enel-gdh-educational/katacoda-scenarios/docker/part2/step3.md

 ![Understandable](https://raw.githubusercontent.com/dcc-sapienza/katacoda-scenarios/master/docker/part2/images/step3/understandable.jpg)

 Ah ah.
 Ok enough.
 Check the Dockerfile at */root/project/step1*
 </details>

 Ok let's achieve the same result but this time using a bind mount.
-First, remove the COPY instruction from the Dockerfile in */root/project/step1* and rebuild the image with:
+First, remove the second COPY instruction from the Dockerfile in */root/project/step1* and rebuild the image with:

 >`docker build -t simple_api_img /root/project/step1`{{execute}}